Producer, UI & General Programmer

 Zi Xuan Sean Ng: Level & Enviromental Design, Tutorial System & Animal NPC Programming

-Programmed the quest system and Rio NPC interactions, including integration of voice acting.
+Developed the quest system and NPC interactions.

 Designing the quest Area